UniStuttgart-VISUS/megamol/docs/manual.md

     $ ./megamol
 ```

-If additional external libraries are required (e.g. when using the OSPRay plugin), for Linux you have have to run the provided shell script `./megamol.sh` instead.
+If additional external libraries are required (e.g. when using the OSPRay plugin), for Linux you have to run the provided shell script `./megamol.sh` instead.
 This script adds the required library path:

 ```bash